juvallejom/Polimi-Master/Algorithms and Parallel Computing/README.md

     | **Namespace scope** | Names declared inside a namespace are visible only within that namespace unless qualified. |

+- <strong>size_t (datatype): </strong> <code>size_t</code> is a type in C and C++ (and some other languages that follow C conventions) that is used to represent the size of objects in memory.
+It’s an unsigned integer type, which means it can only represent zero or positive numbers.
+It is commonly used for array indexing, memory allocation, and loop counters when dealing with sizes.

 - <strong>Statment: </strong>A statement is the smallest independent executable unit in a C++ program.It represents a <i>complete unit of work</i>.<br>
 Statements can perform different actions, such as:
     - <strong>Declaration Statement: </strong> Introduces a new variable or object into the program.